webability-go/xamboo/README.md

 go build xamboo.go
 ```

 You do not need to recompile any component, engine, app or page any time you restart the server.
 The system compile things as needed.
 You may recompile anything before launching on a production site, for velocity, but it is not necessary.
-The xamboo will do automatically.
+The xamboo will do it automatically.

 You will need the original code so the compiler is able to compile pages and libraries without problem at anytime.
 It will use the go.mod and go.sum retrieved with the Xamboo-env.